-This article forms part of our Youth Month 2020 series, #WeMove, providing youth-focused tools and resources to help you to start TODAY.
+This article was published on 1 June 2020 as part of our Youth Month 2020 series, #WeMove, providing youth-focused tools and resources to help you to start TODAY.
+Due to its popularity, it is updated by Melissa Javan on 15 Feb.
+2021.

 2020 Youth has traits and skills they should be using to their advantage – their energy, health, and digital skills.